Rajpratik71/recitations/recitation-10.md

 copies the data from the old to new.
 It manages that underlying array internally.

+Vector is a lot like Java's ArrayList.

+#### Deque ####

+Also known as dequeue, and pronounced "deck", it's a doubly ended queue: like a vector with space on both the left and the right.
+This means that `push_front()` and `pop_front()` are O(1) operations.

+Note: Deque is actually implemented differently.
+However, a vector with empty space on  both ends is a good mental model.
+In reality it uses something like a vector of vectors, and therefore it wastes more memory and it does not guarantee that the elements will be stored contiguosly in memory.

 #### List ####

-List is a linked list, like we did in lab 3 but fancier.
-In particular the list class is doubly linked, so every node points not just to next, but also to previous (i.e., the node that points to it).
-It also maintains a tail pointer in addition to head, so it can append in O(1) constant time.
+List is a linked list.
+It's a fancier version of what you wrote for lab 3.
+In particular, the list class is doubly linked, so every node points not just to next, but also to previous (i.e., the node that points to it).
+It also maintains a tail pointer in addition to head, so it can addBack in O(1) constant time.
+It can also add/remove in O(1) time anywhere in the list, as long as you already have a pointer/reference to the right node.

-This means that list does NOT define `operator[]` or anything similar - it has no random access, and it must do some pretty fancy stuff in its iterator.
+However, searching requires it to step through the whole list.
+Therefore list does NOT define `operator[]` or anything similar - it has no random access.
+Additionally, its iterator is much more complex than vector, because vector is basically just a pointer.
+Here we need to map `++it` to advance to the next node.

-#### Deque ####

-Also known as deque, and pronounced "deck", it's a doubly ended queue: like a vector with space on both the left and the right.
-(Deque is actually implemented differently, but it's a good mental model.)

-#### Derived Containers ####
+### Derived Containers ###

 Based on vector, list, and deque, there are several derived containers that use one of those as the underlying container.
 They include queue (uses either list